mbuck200/themikedrop-disney-crawler/README.md

 ## Windows Bat File

-Can use run.bat to run on windows
+Can use run.bat to run on windows.
 If Python isn't installed, the script will attempt to install it via **winget** automatically.

 ## Windows quick start
 Run: